 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is an open fireplace in the living room.
-Elsewhere there are one or two blocked fireplaces including the sitting room and bedroom one.
+Some fireplaces have been closed over/vented.
+There is a log burning fire fitted in the sitting room.

 Internal decorations Visually inspected.
-Painted plaster and joinery.
+Painted finishes.